 - Body text headers

 The styling of the articles is stored in a template package.
-It is possible to create multiple template packages.
 The customization options include:

 Brand / key color

 The brand / key color is set as a value and will be shown in multiple areas.

 A: The branded image line and top image indicator

 B: The background for the category shape

 C: The play button for the audio field

 D: The circle behind the plus for the add-to-playlist button